neuroforgede/docker-stack-deploy/README.md

     file: ./my/secret
 ```

+Next, it searches for all occurences of the secret/config in service definitions and remaps them accordingly.

-Any manually generated secret names and configs cause an error.
+Note: Currently (in version 0.1.2), any manually generated secret names and configs cause an error.
 In the future, docker-stack-deploy will probably leave these configs/secrets untouched.

 Installation
 ------------